chinshr/wakanda-sampleapps/To-Do-List/README.md

   "Start server", then open the index.html, and run it

 * In the browser:
-    1/ Login as an existing user
-    2/ Click the "New" button
+    1/ Login as an existing user (use the login widget at the top-right) 2/ Click the "New" button
     3/ Enter some data (task title, priority level)
     4/ Click the "Save" button